Insight to help you focus on what really matters

 • Authority — Engagement increases when managers and the wider environment actively support and reinforce learning.

-Engaging learning experiences account for all three pillars — focusing on experience rather than content alone, and applying these principles across face-to-face, virtual, and blended learning.
+Engaging learning experiences account for all three pillars, but focus on experience rather than content alone, and apply these principles across face-to-face, virtual, and blended learning.

 At Hemsley, we’re currently exploring this further through a new Unplugged approach, which prioritises human interaction and focus by deliberately limiting technology.
 This work is still evolving, shaped by experimentation, insight, and the realities of modern work.